The French Wine Scholar™ Study and Certification program provides current, accurate and in-depth information on the wines and wine regions of France.

 Pricing for the online study formats:

-French Wine Scholar™ classes are offered by licensed program providers and delivered by an approved FWS instructor.
+French Wine Scholar™ classes will be offered by approved program providers.
 This study format includes:

 - Classroom instruction with tutored tastings